mpalcz/Memoarrr/README.md

     on the animal on the flipped card
 - All required classes with exact public interfaces
 - Proper memory management, const-correctness, RAII
+- All preset dimensions and metrics of the game are stored in the GameParameters.h file, allowing easy modifiability for different versions of the game

 Base Game
 ---------